FeyFey01/BLG-317E-Project/README.md

 # BLG-317E-Project
-This was our BLG 317E Database Systems term project.
+BLG 317E Database Systems Term Project.
-A synthetic data of IMDB and a website project using MYSQL and html+css+js.
+Using MYSQL with a synthetic data of IMDB and a website project using html+css+js.
 This was a team project, however Directors and Name Details pages were created by me along with the synthetic data creation, overall project structure and project management.